STAMP-project/pitest-descartes/README.md

 [PIT](http://pitest.org) is a mutation testing system for Java.
 It is actively developed, scalable and targets real world projects.
 It also provides a framework to extend its core functionality using plugins.
 PIT integrates with majors test and build tools such as [Maven](https://maven.apache.org), [Ant](http://apache.ant.org) and [Gradle](https://gradle.org).
 A list of built-in mutation operators can be found in the [tool's web page](http://pitest.org/quickstart/mutators/).

 ## Descartes
 The authors of [Will my tests tell me if I break this code?](http://dl.acm.org/citation.cfm?doid=2896941.2896944) proposed an *extreme mutation* strategy in which the whole logic of a method under test is eliminated.
-All statements in a void method are removed.
+All statements in a `void` method are removed.
 In other case the body is replaced by a return statement.
 With this approach, a smaller number of mutants is generated.
 Code from the authors can be found in [their GitHub repository](https://github.com/cqse/test-analyzer).

 The goal of Descartes is to bring an effective implementation of this kind of mutation operator into the world of PIT and check its performance in real world projects.

 ### Mutation operators
 The goal of *extreme mutation operators* is to replace the body of a method by one simple return instruction or just remove all instructions if is possible.
-Right now, only a `void` mutation operator is included in the tool.
+The tool supports the following mutation operators:
 ### `void` mutation operator
 This operator accepts a `void` method and removes all the instructions on its body.
 For example, with the following class as input: